bfontaine/Dazibao/docs/manual.md

 ##### `add`

 ```
-dazicli add [OPTIONS] [FILES] <dazibao path>
+dazicli add [OPTIONS] [FILES or TEXT] <dazibao path>
 ```

-Produce a tlv with a list of TLV and add it to a dazibao.
+Produce a tlv with a list of inputs and add it to a dazibao.
+If an input is not a file, it will be included in a text TLV.
-If more than one TLV is provided, they will be merged into a compound TLV.
+If more than one input is provided, they will be merged into a compound TLV.

 Available Options: